 The email domain is the part of the address that comes after the @ symbol.
 An example of an email domain change is from email@example.com to firstname.lastname@example.org.

 When an LEA/district changes its domain name, the PVAAS Technical Support team can update the email addresses for all user accounts in the LEA/district.
 To request this, contact PVAAS Technical Support.

 Individual account updates are performed within PVAAS by users who have the appropriate permissions.
-Each user can update their own email address at any time.
-District admins manage district user and school admin accounts.
+All users can update their own email addresses at any time.
+LEA/District admins manage LEA/district user and school admin accounts.
 School admins manage school user accounts.